UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 48

 American

-mostly during and after the Soviet era 1940-1991.
+particularly during and after the Soviet era (1940

-then been drained and converted to agricultural
+been drained and converted into agricultural

 land.